righthandabacus/righthandabacus.github.io/_posts/2010-07-17-acrod10-symbiotic.markdown

   booktitle: "Proc.
 SIGCOMM"
   year: 2010
 ---
 A paper from Microsoft Research UK.
 The focus is on a topology named CamCube, which is a 3D torus with no switch node.
 All nodes in the topology is connected to 6 other nodes to form a 3D lattice.
-Nodes are addressed by a 3D coordinate, $(x,y,z)$.
+Nodes are addressed by a 3D coordinate, $$(x,y,z)$$.
 Routing is done by source routing.

 There is a core routing service to help finding the route between source and destination.
 It handles link failures so that it can route around the failures.
 Its routing is non-deterministic.
 There are usually several shortest path from a node to the destination.
 A packet is forwarded to a direction with least local load.
 This is similar to hot-potato routing with shortest-path constraint.